alair-aurea/ansible-scripts/README.md

 # Installation Times

+The following installation times were measured considering a full installation, with all the tools.
+Windows time reflect the fact that there are more tools being installed.
+If you taylor your installation to your specific needs, this times might change.

 | Operating System | Technology Category | All Tools in Category Installation Time |
 |:----------------:|:-------------------:|:---------------------------------------:|
 |      Windows     |         Java        |               14mins 3secs              |